YasmineBB/ceramics-studio-platform/README.md

 I would like to create a more in-depth profile page for each registered user.

 ## Issues and Bugs

+- Images and font not rendering on deployed site.

 ## Technologies Used